Skill Demand Index

 Very low gap rate — candidates generally have this skill

 Yes.
-Written communication skills appears in 0% of scored job postings on ShouldApply, making it a growing skill in the current market.
-Based on 1 analyzed jobs, demand is steady across multiple role types.
+Written Communication Skills appears in 0.1% of scored job postings on ShouldApply, making it a growing skill in the current market.
+Based on 3 analyzed jobs, demand is steady across multiple role types.

 The median required depth is L5.
 Most employers want advanced proficiency — candidates who can lead projects and optimize processes.

-Top roles: Marketing.
-Marketing positions have the highest demand at 100% of all Written communication skills jobs.
+Top roles: Other, Marketing, Operations.
+Other positions have the highest demand at 33% of all Written Communication Skills jobs.

 L1→L2: online courses and personal projects.
 L2→L3: daily professional use and shipped work.
 L3→L4: mentoring others and optimizing processes.
 L4→L5: architecture decisions, open source contributions, or published work.